World Language Admission Requirement

 Students who have not completed the world language requirement prior to admission will receive notification during their first semester of enrollment that they must meet the requirement.

-To determine if a student has met this admission requirement, use the student's degree audit (see section 11 of this sample degree audit).
-"OK" will be printed next to the statement, "HIGH SCHOOL FOREIGN/SECOND LANGUAGE ADMISSION REQUIREMENT" if the requirement is met.
+To determine if a student has met this admission requirement, use the student's degree audit (see section 10 of this sample degree audit).
+"OK" will be printed next to the statement, "HIGH SCHOOL WORLD LANGUAGE ADMISSION REQUIREMENT" if the requirement is met.
 "NO" precedes the statement if a student has not met the requirement.
 Authorized advisers can use ISIS screen AUOG to determine a student's high school background in foreign language(s).

 When using the Academic Review application on eLion, advisers are alerted to this deficiency with a message in the Academic Performance section.
 If this message appears, the adviser should check the student's transcript to determine if he/she still needs to meet the requirement.
 If so, the adviser can use the "comments" box in the Recommendations section to provide the appropriate advice to the student.